40Cakes/pokebot-gen3/wiki/pages/Mode - Rock Smash.md

 (This area only exists in Emerald.)

 The mode will continuously try to enter the Safari Zone, so make sure you have some cash.
-The bot will use up to ₽25,000 and then soft reset to start over.
-If you have less cash than that, it will soft-reset when money runs out.
+The bot will first **use up all the player's cash in Safari Zone entrance fees** and then soft reset to start over.

 - Go to the _entrance_ of the Safari Zone (see image below)
 - Make sure you have some cash on you